Ireland

 Baptisia alba

-Baptisia (Baptisia australis) originates from North America, belongs to the pea family (Fabaceae), and resembles lupine – the bigleaf lupine.
-Unlike lupine, however, it does not suffer from fungal diseases and is not as appealing to slugs.
-Besides its blue flowers, its large pods are also interesting, adorning the plant long after it has bloomed.
-North American Indians used baptisia roots to disinfect wounds and reduce fever, and its leaves for dyeing fabrics.
-Patience is key with baptisia; it takes some time to fully establish and develop a robust root system adapted to survive long periods of drought and fires.
+Baptisia comes from North America, belongs to the legume family, and resembles the lupine in appearance.
+Unlike lupines, however, it does not suffer from fungal diseases and does not taste as good to slugs.
+In addition to the blue flowers, the large pods are interesting, decorating the plant long after flowering.
+Native Americans used Baptisia roots to disinfect wounds and reduce fever, and the leaves to dye fabrics.
+Patience is key with Baptisia; it takes some time to fully establish and create a massive root system adapted to survive long periods of drought and fire.
 Then it is very long-lived.
-It was chosen as the Perennial Plant of the Year for the 2019 season.
+It was voted Perennial of the Year for the 2019 season.
 The elegant pure white 'Alba' also has slightly lighter leaves.

 Sold Out